 \subsection{Weighted analysis of functions}

-Next, we need to set up the correct Banach spaces on which the Laplacian is invertible with uniform bounded inverse.
+Next, we need to set up the correct Banach spaces on which the Laplacian is invertible with uniformly bounded inverse.
 We will use weighted H\"older spaces for this and in this section we will determine the suitable weight functions.
 The first step will be to set up the analysis on the asymptotic region of $M_{B,n}$.
-This is already done in \cite{Salm001}.
+This is already done in \cite{Salm001} and in Appendix \ref{sec:appendix}.
 To summarize these results, one considers strictly positive, smooth functions $\Omega$ and $\rho$ on $M_{B,n}$ such that outside some large compact set